AdvancedResearchComputing/examples/matlab/parallel/README.md

 To run code.

-Tested on TC cluster, compute node tc-gpu004, on A100 + DGX.
+Tested on TC cluster, compute node tc-xe004, on H200 GPU.

 Launch with slurm:  sbatch sbatch.04.slurm